alvivar/TeaTime/README.md

 Unity Extension Set for a quick coroutine/callback timer in MonoBehaviours.

-By Andrés Villalobos Vargas, with Antonio Zamora collaboration.
+By Andrés Villalobos Vargas, in collaboration with Antonio Zamora.